kacollins/HelloWorldAPI/README.md

 # HelloWorldAPI

-This is the simplest API possible!
-Run this project in Visual Studio, then use the following code to consume the API (in LINQPad, for example):
+This is the simplest (minimal) API possible!
+Run this project in Visual Studio, then use Postman or the following code to consume the API (in LINQPad, for example):

 ```
 using System.Net.Http;